 The National Park Service proposes improvements to the Vista Point Trail at Fort Baker to provide an important trail connection for pedestrians and bicyclists from the north side of the Golden Gate Bridge to Fort Baker and Sausalito.
 The project would convert a closed trail segment to a multi-use trail to provide a safer and more scenic route that is free of cars.

-Efforts are underway to re-align the existing Hawk Hill Trail, construct low retaining walls and railings, and rehabilitate disturbed areas.
+Efforts are underway to improve visitor use and accessibility at Hawk Hill.
+This will include trail improvements, rehabilitation of disturbed areas, and interpretation of the cultural and natural history of the site.
 The project continues a multi-year effort to restore the native habitat and improve the visitor experience at one of the most scenic viewpoints in Golden Gate National Recreation Area.